cronologic-de/ndigo5g_babel/ug_example/README.md

 > **Notes**
 > * The default configuration is `Debug` on Windows, and `Release` on Linux.
-> * For Windows: driver library is copied automatically by the build script from `./lib` folder to the output folder.
+> * The output folder is the same for both release and debug builds.
+> * You can change the build/output directory from `CMakeLists.txt` file.
 > * Linux `x86` is not supported.

 ---

-## Run/Debug the Program
+## Run/Debug the Sample

-- Nothing special, just run/debug from Visual Studio on Windows, or cmd/terminal command line.
-- On Linux, `sudo` privileges is needed.
+### Windows
+In a terminal, navigate to `/bin` and run the executable.
+Alternatively, if you are using Visual Studio, you can run/debug the program from within Visual Studio.

+### Linux
+1. `Cronologic PCI Linux Kernel Module` needs to be installed on your machine.
+You can build it from [`cronologic_linux_kernel`](https://github.com/cronologic-de/cronologic_linux_kernel) on GitHub.
+2. In a terminal, navigate to the _Output Folder_ and run the executable. `sudo` privileges may be necessary.